JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-and-jetpack-compose.md

 ## Libraries for Compose Multiplatform

-By using Compose Multiplatform, you can publish your libraries that use Compose APIs as [Kotlin Multiplatform libraries](https://kotlinlang.org/docs/multiplatform-publish-lib.html).
+By using Compose Multiplatform, you can publish your libraries that use compose APIs as [Kotlin Multiplatform libraries](https://kotlinlang.org/docs/multiplatform-publish-lib.html).
 This makes them available for use from common Kotlin code, targeting multiple platforms.

-So if you're building a new library with Compose, consider taking advantage of that and building it as a multiplatform library using Compose Multiplatform.
+So if you're building a new library with compose APIs, consider taking advantage of that and building it as a multiplatform library using Compose Multiplatform.
 If you've already built a Jetpack Compose library for Android, consider making that library multiplatform.
 There are already [many Compose Multiplatform libraries](https://github.com/terrakok/kmp-awesome#-compose-ui) available in the ecosystem.